johnidm/seagal/README.md

 The endpoint https://nameless-castle-24251.herokuapp.com/ can be used to test.

-First of the all you need to create a Slash Command, see image:
+First of the all you need to create a **Slash Command**, see image:

 <center>![](https://raw.githubusercontent.com/johnidm/seagal/master/bot-slack-share-social-post.png)</center>